-For guidance on submission of requests for amendment of the EURD list, please refer to the question "How can I request to amend the list of EU reference dates".
+The EURD list is a living document, meaning that it is updated regularly in response to the emergence of relevant new safety information, newly authorised substances or requests from the marketing authorisation holders.
+For guidance on submission of requests for amendment of the EURD list, please refer to the question "How can I request to amend the EU reference date lists".

-- Directive 2001/83/EC - Guideline on good pharmacovigilance practices Module VII -Periodic safety update report - List of European Union reference dates and frequency of submission of Periodic Safety Update Reports Introductory cover note
+- Directive 2001/83/EC - Guideline on good pharmacovigilance practices Module VII Periodic safety update report - List of European Union reference dates and frequency of submission of Periodic Safety Update Reports Introductory cover note

-17.5.
+17.3.
 When do changes to the EURD list become legally binding?
-Rev. Apr 2016
+Rev. Mar 2025

-The EURD list is updated on a monthly basis and any changes in the EURD list, such as the PSUR submission frequencies, the dates of submission and the PSUR submission requirement for medicinal products referred to in Articles 10(1), 10a, 14 or 16a of Directive 2001/83/EC come into force 6 months after its publication.
+The EURD list is updated on a monthly basis and any changes in the EURD list come into force 6 months after its publication.
 This publication occurs after adoption of the EURD list by the CHMP and CMDh following consultation of the PRAC.

-Whilst changes become binding 6 months after publication, there might exceptionally be situations where PSUR submissions are necessary prior to the new frequency taking effect and this will be indicated in the EURD list as well.
+Whilst changes become binding 6 months after publication, there might exceptionally be situations where PSUR submissions are necessary prior to the new frequency taking effect and this will be indicated in the EURD list as well, i.e. in case the PSUR frequency is changed from 6-monthly to yearly as part of a PSUSA outcome, there might be a need for a subsequent 6 monthly PSUR.

-It is the responsibility of the marketing authorisation holder to check regularly the list of EU reference dates and frequency of submission published in the European medicines web-portal to ensure compliance with the PSUR reporting requirements for their medicinal products.
+It is the responsibility of the marketing authorisation holder to regularly check the EURD and frequency of submission published in the European Medicines Agency website to ensure compliance with the PSUR reporting requirements for their medicinal products.

-Directive 2001/83/EC
+• Directive 2001/83/EC

-17.6.
-How can I request to amend the list of EU reference dates?
-Rev. Dec 2019
+17.4.
+How can I request to amend the EURD?
+Rev. Mar 2025

-Marketing authorisation holders can submit requests to the CHMP or the CMDh, as appropriate, to determine the Union reference dates or to change the frequency of submission of PSURs on one of the following grounds:
+Marketing authorisation holders can submit requests to determine the European Union reference dates or to change the frequency of submission of PSURs on one of the following grounds:

-- · for reasons relating to public health; - in order to avoid a duplication of the assessment; - in order to achieve international harmonisation.
+- for reasons relating to public health; - in order to avoid a duplication of the assessment; - in order to achieve international harmonisation.

-The request and its grounds should be considered by the PRAC and the CHMP if it concerns at least one marketing authorisation granted in accordance with the centralised procedure or the CMDh otherwise, which will either approve or deny the request.
+The request and its grounds should be considered by the PRAC and the CHMP if it concerns at least one marketing authorisation granted in accordance with the centralised procedure or by the PRAC and the CMDh otherwise, which will either approve or deny the request.